Question Period Note: LAPSED FUNDING

 Suggested Response:

-• Veterans Affairs Canada’s top priority is to help Veterans.
-Over 90% of the department’s budget funds Veterans’ programs, benefits and services, $5.6 billion last year alone.
+• Veterans Affairs Canada’s top priority is to support Veterans.
+94% of the department’s budget funds Veterans’ programs, benefits and services.
+This amounted to $7.3 billion last year alone.

 Background: